tymbalodeon/course-request-form-site/README.md

 To log in as an admin: [http://localhost:8000/admin/](http://localhost:8000/admin/)
 To log in as a non-admin user: [http://localhost:8000/accounts/login/](http://localhost:8000/accounts/login/)

+### Pre-Commit

+Tests are included in the pre-commit hooks.
+Because some of these tests are for the Data Warehouse connection, _you must be on the GlobalProtect VPN to make a commit_!

 ## Server

 ### Access Requirements